graphile/crystal/examples/forum/TUTORIAL.md

 where a.email = $1;
 ```

 This code will select a single account from `forum_example_private.person_account` using the provided email value.
 The `$1` here is just another way to write the `email` argument.
 If we had wrote `email = email` or even `a.email = email`, Postgres would not have known which email we were referring to, so instead we just used a substitute for the `email` argument which depends on its placement in the identifer `$1`.
-If we succesfully find a person with that email, we store it in the `account` variable.
+If we successfully find a person with that email, we store it in the `account` variable.
 If we do not find anything, `account` will be null.
 The second part of our function is:

 ```plpgsql
 if account.password_hash = crypt(password, account.password_hash) then